 The river bus pier at Blackfriars is ideally placed for the return leg of the Show, from 1.15 onwards.
-The Bankside pier is also quite handy for the Millennium Bridge, which will take you straight to St Paul's for the outward procession and music the family fun of the Paternoster Square Show Zone.
+The Bankside pier is also quite handy for the Millennium Bridge, which will take you straight to St Paul's.

 Getting here by car

-No chance.
-Sorry.
-The security cordon around the Show is very tight and nobody is allowed to drive into the area.
+Not possible.
+The Show area is closed to traffic and nobody is allowed to drive into the area.
 The only exception is made for disabled people with a blue badge, who can request a parking permit for the Victoria Embankment.
 Please see the access page for details and application form.